MicrosoftDocs/win32/desktop-src/DirectShow/cbasepin-endofstream.md

 ---
-Description: 'The EndOfStream method notifies the pin that no additional data is expected.
-This method implements the IPin::EndOfStream method.
-Call this method only on input pins.' ms.assetid: '52a71c30-bd68-4152-8901-71ef2e65913a'
+Description: The EndOfStream method notifies the pin that no additional data is expected.
+This method implements the IPinEndOfStream method.
+Call this method only on input pins. ms.assetid: 52a71c30-bd68-4152-8901-71ef2e65913a
-title: 'CBasePin.EndOfStream method'
+title: CBasePin.EndOfStream method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CBasePin.EndOfStream method

 The `EndOfStream` method notifies the pin that no additional data is expected.
-This method implements the [**IPin::EndOfStream**](ipin-endofstream.md) method.
+This method implements the [**IPin::EndOfStream**](/windows/win32/Strmif/nf-strmif-ipin-endofstream?branch=master) method.
 Call this method only on input pins.

 ## Syntax